vatstack/docs/quotes.md

 # Quotes

-Correct VAT treatment between you and your customer for every sale using your existing business information.
-Interchange cached checkout data between the frontend and backend applications.
+Correct VAT treatment between you and your customer for every sale of telecommunications, broadcasting and electronic (TBE) services.
+Interchange cached quotes between the frontend and backend applications.

 The quote object combines the best of the [rate object](https://vatstack.com/docs/rates) and [validation object](https://vatstack.com/docs/validations) and takes them a step further.
 It uses your existing business information to perform the **entire VAT-compliant business logic** for you.
 All VAT rules have been centralized so that every response is directly actionable.